WWE 2K18

-WWE 2K18 is a professional wrestling video game developed by Yuke's and published by 2K Sports.
-It is the nineteenth installment in the WWE game series (fifth under the WWE 2K banner) and a follow-up to WWE 2K17.
+WWE 2K18 is a professional wrestling video game developed by Yuke's and published by 2K.
+It is the nineteenth instalment in the WWE game series (fifth under the WWE 2K banner) and a follow-up to WWE 2K17.
 It was released worldwide on October 17, 2017, for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
 With its release, WWE 2K18 became the first in the series to be exclusively released on eighth generation hardware and also the first in the series to be released for PC and consoles simultaneously.
 A Nintendo Switch version followed on December 6, 2017, the only release of the series for the Switch and the first WWE game to be released for a Nintendo platform since WWE '13.
+Not counting WWE 2K Battlegrounds, which released in 2020, 2K18 would be the last WWE game to release on a Nintendo platform until WWE 2K25 released on the Nintendo Switch 2 in July 2025.

 Among the features 2K promoted were enhanced graphics and the return of Kurt Angle to the series as a playable character.
 Critical response to the game was mixed, with particular criticism levied at the Switch version and its various technical issues.
 A sequel, WWE 2K19, was released in October 2018.